kev0960/ModooCode/md/inst/cmppd.md

 |CMPORDPD xmm1, xmm2|CMPPD xmm1, xmm2, 7|

 syntax.
 Alternately, intrinsics can map the pseudo-ops to pre-defined constants to support a simpler intrinsic inter-face.
-Compilers and assemblers may implement three-operand pseudo-ops for EVEX encoded VCMPPD instructions in a similar fashion by extending the syntax listed in Table3-3.:
+Compilers and assemblers may implement three-operand pseudo-ops for EVEX encoded VCMPPD instructions in a similar fashion by extending the syntax listed in Table 3-3.:

 ### Table 3-3.
 Pseudo-Op and VCMPPD Implementation